Friends of Rouge Park Board of Directors

 Lorraine’s other passions include standing up in the community against violence and injustice against women, children, and seniors, by becoming an active member of the Detroit 300 Community Action Team; member of her neighborhood organization Far West Detroit Civic Association; corresponding secretary of Friends of Rouge Park; member of The Sixth Precinct Community Relations Organization, member of the Neighborhood Partnership Alliance and member of the Revive Detroit CDC.
 In her spare time, she works with domestic violence organizations, and participates in fundraising efforts for breast cancer research.

-visiting with her beautiful granddaughters cheering them on as they try to achieve any goal set for gymnastics and cheer team squad placing 1st place in both fields, and spending time spoiling her sweet, loving, and protective 155-pound rottweiler fur baby Diesel.
+Lorraine’s main joy is spending time with family members, acting as King Arthur’s personal secretary, watching her children excel in their life ventures, visiting with her beautiful granddaughters cheering them on as they try to achieve any goal set for gymnastics and cheer team squad placing 1st place in both fields, and spending time spoiling her sweet, loving, and protective 155-pound rottweiler fur baby Diesel.

 Lorraine Harris is a life-long resident of the City of Detroit.
 Her career as a well-respected and dedicated city employee began in 1989, which allowed her to hone her customer service and community activist skills over the years by being active in the community, and fostering great relationships with various organizations, community leaders and officials.